sayan801/openatna/openatna/README.txt

   Documentation
   -------------

-  Documentation is available on the OpenXDS Project web site on Open Health Tools (OHT) <https://openatna.projects.openhealthtools.org>.
+  Documentation is available on the OpenATNA Project web site on Open Health Tools (OHT) <https://openatna.projects.openhealthtools.org>.

   The Latest Version
   ------------------

-  Details of the latest version can be found on the OpenXDS Project web site on Open Health Tools (OHT) <https://openatna.projects.openhealthtools.org>.
+  Details of the latest version can be found on the OpenATNA Project web site on Open Health Tools (OHT) <https://openatna.projects.openhealthtools.org>.